MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 timeout = 3
 ```
+The timeout variable is the time (in seconds) Selenium waits for a page to completely load.

-and launch the scraping.
+Now we launch the scraping.
 This approximatively takes 50 minutes with good internet connexion.

-The timeout variable is set in order to make Selenium wait for the page to completely load.

 ```python
 company_urls = {}